Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 - Plants grown from seed in a nursery.

 Sales of goods not produced are those goods the business purchased ready-made, then resold without making changes to the goods.
 Both wholesale and retail sales of goods should be reported here.
 For example, if a co-operative buys the produce of a number of growers and on-sells it to a mill or to an exporter, the income from that sale would be included in Sales of goods not produced.
+The purchase of these items during the year should be reported in Purchases of finished goods for resale.

 Information on Animal Sales can be found below under Where to report income from various sources/activities?